-$FC{i,y}$ is the baseline fossil fuels consumed of type i for energy requirements during the year y in mass or volume units unit
+$FC{i,y}$ Is the baseline fossil fuels consumed of type i for energy requirements during the year y unit

-NCV_i is the Net Calorific Value (energy content) in TJ of fuel type i, per mass unit or volume default values),
+NCV_i Is the Net Calorific Value (energy content) in TJ of fuel type i, per mass unit or volume default values),

-EF{CO2i} is the CO_2 emission factor per unit of energy of the fuel i (tCO_2e/TJ)
+EF{CO2i} Is the CO_2 emission factor per unit of energy of the fuel i (t CO_2 e/TJ)

-OXID_i is the oxidation factor of the fuel (see page 1.29 in the 1996 Revised IPCC Guidelines for
+OXID; is the oxidation factor of the fuel (see page 1.29 in the 1996 Revised IPCC Guidelines for

 Where available, local values of NCV_i and EF{CO2,i} should be used.
-If no such values are available, country-specific values (see e.g. IPCC Good Practice Guidance) are preferable to IPCC world-wide default values.
+If no such values are available, country-specific values (see e.g. IPCC Good Practice Guidance) are preferable to latest version of IPCC Guidelines.

-(e) CO_2 emissions from grid electricity consumption ($BE{CO2,Elec,y}$)
+(e) CO_2 emissions from grid electricity consumption ($BE{CO2,Elec,v}$)